GR Supra (2019-)

 Whether you think speed cameras are a tool to inspire safer driving or only there to line the government’s pockets, they are here to stay.

-If you don’t want to find yourself faced with a penalty notice, and the hefty speeding fine and three points on your licence that come with it, it’s worth understanding the consequences of getting caught speeding, how tickets are enforced and how you can appeal them if you think there’s been a mistake.
+If you don’t want to find yourself faced with a penalty notice, and the hefty speeding fine and penalty points on your licence that come with it, it’s worth understanding the consequences of getting caught speeding, how tickets are enforced and how you can appeal them if you think there’s been a mistake.

 Exceeding the speed limit by too much is illegal.
 If you're caught by a speed camera or police officer, any of the following could happen: